dojo/docs/quickstart/writingWidgets/a11yTesting.rst

 Each browser has a different mechanism for changing font size:

 - Firefox 2 - select View Text Size Increase or press ctrl + or View Text Size Decrease or press ctrl -
 - Firefox 3 - select View Zoom Text Only.
-Firefox 3 also will zoom the entire page, including imeages, using View Zoom In or press ctrl + to increase and View Zoom Out or press ctrl - to decrease
+Firefox 3 also will zoom the entire page, including images, using View Zoom In or press ctrl + to increase and View Zoom Out or press ctrl - to decrease
 - IE 6 - select View Text Size and pick from Largest, Larger, Medium, Smaller, or Smallest
 - IE 7 - select View Text Size and pick from Largest, Larger, Medium, Smaller, or Smallest.
 IE 7 will also zoom the entire page using Page Zoom Zoom In or press ctrl + and Page Zoom Zoom Out or press ctrl -.
 - Safari - select View Make Text Bigger or press ctrl + or View Make Text Smaller or press ctrl -